jex-lin/golang-graceful/README.md

-# Graceful shutdown and restart
+# Introduction

-This is a simple example that show you how to let your app shutdown or restart gracefully.
+This is a simple example for graceful shutdown.

-It also demonstrate how to reuse the socket from parent process, but I don't deal with http server shutdown well, please ignore that part.

-# Run example

-### Window 1) Start

-    $ go build && ./golang-graceful-example
-    (pid: 94178) Started...
-    (pid: 94178) Running successfully.

-### Window 2) Restart or shutdown to see the result.

-Restart with zero-down time (send SIGINT)

-    $ kill -1 94178

-Shutdown (send SIGTERM)

-    $ kill 94178
+Requirements: go version 1.8

-# Issues
+# Try it!

-* Graceful shutdown http server.
-Closing listener will interrupt processing request.
+1. window 1) `go run main.go`
+1. window 2) `curl 127.0.0.1:3333`
+1. window 1) `ctrl`+`c` (It will block and wait for all the jobs to be done.)
+1. window 2) `curl 127.0.0.1:3333` (It won't work as we expect.)

 # Note

-* It doesn't work to catch signal of `SIGKILL` and `SIGSTOP`, there is the reason : [os/signal: Prevent developers from catching SIGKILL and SIGSTOP](https://github.com/golang/go/issues/9463)
+* If it doesn't work catching signals of `SIGKILL` and `SIGSTOP`, there is the reason : [os/signal: Prevent developers from catching SIGKILL and SIGSTOP](https://github.com/golang/go/issues/9463)